Marijuana News Today

-That’s because big banks have come out in force to support the proposed SAFE Banking Act, which is currently making its way through the U.S. House.
+That’s because big banks have come out in force to support the proposed Secure And Fair Enforcement Banking Act of 2019 (SAFE Banking Act), which is currently making its way through the U.S. House.
 The bill, if passed, would legalize banking for the cannabis industry.
 (Source: “Marijuana banking bill picks up momentum,” The Hill, March 27, 2019.)

 This is a huge move because, as it currently stands, banks are forbidden by federal law from interacting with the U.S. marijuana industry.

 That means, in the 33 states (and the District of Columbia) where marijuana is legal in some form or another, cannabis businesses have to make do without the help of big banks.
 This has resulted in many businesses doing all-cash transactions, with the money being physically held onsite.

 This is troublesome for a variety of reasons.

 Holding all cash on hand provides an enticing opportunity for criminals to attempt to rob these places, a scenario that has played out several times already.